idalz/realtime-chat-app/README.md

 3.Docker Setup:

-Run the following commands to start the application and database container:
+Run the following command to start the application and database container:

 ```bash
 docker-compose up --build